-There were 323 tickets sold in the previous year, 440 in 2019.
-Events typically sell 70% of their tickets within the final 2 weeks before the event.
+There were 323 tickets sold in the previous year, this year we increased ticket sales by 36% and sold 440.
+Events typically sell 70% of their tickets within the final 2 weeks.
 WordCamp Brisbane 2019 proved you can change that with regular posting in the weeks prior.
 Every post, share, like, comment extends reach and prompts new people to get onboard.
 That requires a lot of time and the commitment to engage at all hours.

 Social media is time-consuming (but planning ahead can offset most of that)

 Planning is essential.
 Planning is essential.
 Planning is essential.
 I winged it (due to time constraints working around my booked client work) but if I’m involved next year I would do more in the earlier phases to make life easier for the last 3 weeks and during the event